MooersLab/jointprob1D/README.md

 We were down to 4-6 participants.
 It was time for a refresh.

-The consensus was to shift our focus to the book *Bayesian Modeling and Computation In Python* by Osvaldo Martin, Ravin Kumar, and Junpeng Lao.
+The consensus was to shift our focus to the book *Bayesian Modeling and Computation In Python (BMCP)* by Osvaldo Martin, Ravin Kumar, and Junpeng Lao.
 We had an organizing meeting on January 7th.
 Ravin Kumar attended our January 7th meeting.
 He provided invaluable insights about how best to read his book.